F O U N D E R , O W N E R , E N T R E P R E N E U R , P A R T N E R , F A T H E R , S O N.

 The heart of Wholefoods House has always been our community.
 A beautiful network of creators, conscious consumers & passionate staff – people who care deeply.”

 In June 2004, 16 years ago now, three people joined forces to pursue an idea.
-First sparked by working together Eliot and his initial business partner Trevor set out to create their own version of a wholefoods paradise.
+First sparked by working together Eliot and his initial business partner Trevor set out to create their own version of an organic wholefoods paradise.
 Equipped with years of experience in the corporate world Eliot’s father, Stephen, joined as third partner to complete the initial team.

 When asked about the recipe for Wholefoods House’s success Eliot can’t help but smile and finally say: “In all honesty, luck.
 Luck was a huge part of it.
 And following some sound advice from people I trust.
 For example, make your mistakes on a small scale first.”
 This advice ultimately led to finding the first store location on Queen Street in Woollahra which, as luck would have it, turned out to be the perfect location for Wholefoods House, and in retail location is everything!

 For Eliot it was always clear that wholefoods businesses are best grown organically.
 Forced or artificial growth is never going to result in anything sustainable with substance.
 Just like organic farmers need patience, persistence and focus so does an entrepreneur according to him.
 He also suggests that a hint of stubbornness and perfectionism were essential in enabling Wholefoods House to survive and thrive among the conglomerates and grocery giants running 100’s of stores and all vying for organic market share.

 Eliot made it his mission to find the best and freshest organic fruits and vegetables in Sydney, he lovingly calls it his obsession which soon became one of the core values and services of Wholefoods House.
 It is also why people across the Eastern Suburbs heard about the small store boasting the most radiant organic produce and winning the loyalty of food connoisseurs and conscious consumers.